 This means more and more jobs are becoming available in the agriculture and environment sector.
 And as the industry has become more sophisticated, so too have the roles.

 Alongside more traditional, hands-on jobs such as farmers and tree-surgeons there are also roles focused on environmental policy or education.
-This is a sector that’s developing fast, meaning there’s much more to a career in agriculture and the environment than you may have first thought.
+It's a sector that's developing really quickly.
+For example you could be a climatologist, environmental scientist, or even a volcanologist!